 Thanksgiving Scavenger Hunt Activity

 The Thanksgiving holiday is the perfect time to bring your family together not just for food, but also some fun!
 A Thanksgiving scavenger hunt would be a great activity to keep the kiddos busy while you are cooking Thanksgiving dinner, or it could be a great post-meal activity to burn off some of those calories!
-What is unique about this Thanksgiving scavenger hunt is that each clue leads you to locations throughout the house and includes a Thanksgiving-themed task to complete as a family.
-With Thanksgiving riddles for adults and kids alike, it is the perfect activity for making some fun holiday memories and, as usual, we have it all ready for you in an easy printable download!
+What is unique about this scavenger hunt is that each clue leads you to locations throughout the house and includes a Thanksgiving-themed task to complete as a family.
+With Thanksgiving riddles for adults and kids alike, all of our scavenger hunt ideas are the perfect activity for making some fun holiday memories and, as usual, we have it all ready for you in an easy printable download!

 Disclaimer: This post contains affiliate links.
 To learn more about ’em, click here.

-This unique Thanksgiving scavenger hunt will have your family searching throughout your home for clue bags that contain a special task or challenge- it really is the perfect Thanksgiving treasure hunt.
-Once the Thanksgiving scavenger hunt clue bag is found, families must work together to complete the task before they can move on to the next clue.
+This unique scavenger hunt will have your family searching throughout your home for clue bags that contain a special task or challenge- it really is the perfect Thanksgiving treasure hunt.
+Once the scavenger hunt clue bag is found, families must work together to complete the task before they can move on to the next clue.
 Fun, right?
 Start by adding these colorful bag covers to a total of five lunch bags.
 I used white lunch bags, but the traditional brown ones will totally work with the fall theme as well!
-You can print the bag covers onto cardstock and adhere them to the front of the Thanksgiving scavenger hunt bag, or you could print the design directly onto the lunch bags.
+You can print the bag covers onto cardstock and adhere them to the front of the bags, or you could print the design directly onto the lunch bags.

-Next, fill each of the Thanksgiving treasure hunt bags with one of the five included activities.
-You will want to include any of the Thanksgiving scavenger hunt printables and/or supplies needed for that game.
+Next, fill each of the bags with the five scavenger hunt ideas included.
+You will want to include the corresponding scavenger hunt printables and/or any supplies needed for each game.
 These are the activities that the family will complete before moving on to their next clue.

-This particular Thanksgiving scavenger hunt includes five fun activities.
-The Thanksgiving scavenger hunt activities (and supplies needed to place in the bag) include:
+To help you prep, here is the Thanksgiving scavenger hunt list of five fun activities!
+The activities (and supplies needed to place in the bag) include: